clerk/clerk-nuxt-quickstart/README.md

 Clerk is a developer-first authentication and user management solution.
 It provides pre-built Nuxt components and composables for sign-in, sign-up, user profile, and organization management.
 Clerk is designed to be easy to use and customize, and can be dropped into any Nuxt application.

-After following the quickstart you'll have learned how to:
+After following the quickstart, you'll have learned how to:

+- Install `@clerk/nuxt`
+- Set your Clerk API keys
-- TBD
+- Configure `nuxt.config.ts`
+- Create a header with Clerk components
+- Protect your API routes

 ## Deploy